chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 have the group value be `Glee Club (Megamix)` to be grouped with other data objects that also have the same group value.
 Games with `groupDefault` set to true will appear earlier in the variant list.

-The optional `priority` field is an integer for how the games should be sorted.
-Higher numbers come first, lower numbers come last.

-The `noDisplay` field if true will indicate that the game display (with the icon and name) will not render.
-This is used for "games" like Count-Ins, or Special Entities.

-## Deprecated IDs
-`deprecatedIDs` is an array of old IDs that are no longer used, but refer to this current object for older save files.
-This field is always the same even in other object types, and is always present whenever there is an `id` field **EXCEPT FOR** `CuePointerObject` and `DataObject`.

 ## `CuePointerObject` structure
 ```json